-The third floating island in Germany was planted with Carex acutiformis, Carex acuta, Lythrum salicaria, and Iris pseudacorus and installed within a drainage channel close to the beach in Vogelsang-Warsin in the Szczecin Lagoon in December 2020.
-Impact monitoring will be carried out together with the local environmental agency.
+The third floating island in Germany was installed within a drainage channel close to the beach in Vogelsang-Warsin in the Szczecin Lagoon in December 2020.

 The third island in Lithuania was installed in the Klaipeda city center (Jonas Hill water reservoir) in June 2020 using the same Biomatrix 3D design, but different plant assemblage including non-native species.